aws-samples/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

 # Amazon Rekognition Custom PPE Detection Demo Using Custom Labels

-If you are looking for pre-trained Personal Protective Equipment (PPE) detection APIs, please visit our[Amazon Rekognition PPE](https://aws.amazon.com/rekognition/) APIs.
+If you are looking for pre-trained Personal Protective Equipment (PPE) detection APIs, please visit our [Amazon Rekognition PPE](https://aws.amazon.com/rekognition/) APIs.

 This demo solution demonstrates how to train a custom model to detect a specific PPE requirement, **High Visibility Safety Vest**.
 It uses a combination of [Amazon Rekognition Labels Detection](https://docs.aws.amazon.com/rekognition/latest/dg/labels.html) and [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) to prepare and train a model to identify an individual who is wearing a vest or not.